 The MMS: DKU program prepares graduates for analyst-level positions in a variety of business functions across industries such as marketing, market research, product and brand management, financial analysis, investment analysis, research, sales and trading, and account management.

-Read student profiles from the MMS: Foundations of Business program and review the latest MMS: FOB employment report to learn about some of the jobs our graduates have obtained.
+Read MMS: Duke Kunshan University Employment Reports to learn about some of the jobs our graduates have obtained.

 What is the role of the Career Management Center (CMC) in helping me get a job?